noddde

 Using Infrastructure

-When command handlers need external services -- a clock, a logger, a fraud-check client -- define a custom infrastructure type and include it in the types bundle.
+When decide handlers need external services -- a clock, a logger, a fraud-check client -- define a custom infrastructure type and include it in the types bundle.

-Here is the auction domain, which uses an injected clock to validate bid timing:
+Here is the auction domain, which uses an injected clock to validate bid timing.
+The types are defined first, then the PlaceBid handler is extracted to its own file with InferDecideHandler:

 interface AuctionInfrastructure extends Infrastructure {